brave/sugarcoat-pipeline/README.md

 Note that the minimum Node version required is 12.

 4. You will also need a working PageGraph binary (an instrumented version of the Brave browser) to crawl the website you want to sugarcoat and generate `.graphml` files that are then analyzed for scripts.
-You can [build a binary following the wiki instructions](https://github.com/brave/brave-browser/wiki/PageGraph), or you can download one for Intel Macs or Linux amd64 from the [Release page here](https://github.com/brave-experiments/sugarcoat-pipeline/releases/latest).
+You can [build a binary following the wiki instructions](https://github.com/brave/brave-browser/wiki/PageGraph), or you can download one for Intel Macs from the [Release page here](https://github.com/brave-experiments/sugarcoat-pipeline/releases/latest).
 Remember to unzip it!
 Alternatively, on the command line:

 #### For Mac
 ```bash